jsenv/jsenv-assert/readme.md

 In the [Examples](#Examples) part we'll see how of `assert` can be used to test what you need to.
 But before that, one opinion I would like to share: Ideally, there would be only one assertion.

 One assertion to test everything is a simple rule, simple to follow, simple to understand.
-It will increase efficiency and prevent [bikeshedding](https://en.wiktionary.org/wiki/bikeshedding) (If you really think too much you can even bikeshed yourself).
+It will increase efficiency and prevent [bikeshedding](https://en.wiktionary.org/wiki/bikeshedding).

 > equal() is my favorite assertion.
 If the only available assertion in every test suite was equal(), almost every test suite in the world would be better for it.
+>
 > — Eric Elliot in [Rethinking Unit Test Assertion](https://medium.com/javascript-scene/rethinking-unit-test-assertions-55f59358253f)

+Personally, I tend to use only `assert` because having only on way of doing things make things easier for my brain.
+And I care more about this than saving lines of code in a test file.

-That being said `@jsenv/assert` has two other assertions than can be used: `assert.any` and `assert.not`.
+That being said, `@jsenv/assert` has two other assertions than can be used: `assert.any` and `assert.not`.
 They exists mostly because they are useful enough to potentially counterbalance the simplicity of using only one assertion.

-> Personally, I tend to use only `assert` because having only on way of doing things make things easier for my brain.
-And I care more about this than saving lines of code in a test file.

 ## AAA pattern

-The AAA pattern stands for Act, Arrange, Assert.
-It's used implicitely in code examples.
-This pattern is referenced as recommendation 4.3 in Node.js best practices.
+The AAA pattern stands for Arrange, Act, Assert.
+This pattern is really great to organize code in test files.

+This pattern is referenced in Node.js best practices:

 > Structure your tests with 3 well-separated sections: Arrange, Act & Assert (AAA).
 >